Contests and competitions continue to be one of the best ways to keep your champions engaged and excited.

 They also offer individual prizes and team awards to keep people working as a team, but motivated to share individually as well.

-Why this works: It’s fun and topical!
+Why it works: It’s fun and topical!
 It’s an easy to follow format for the competition and there are clear lines of communication around who is responsible to rally the team to win the monthly challenge.
 They also send email updates through PostBeyond throughout the month to update on the status of the teams and who is in the lead.
 This helps build excitement around the competition and reminds users to log-on and share.